NewHorizonsMC/.github/lib/text/staffPage.md

 ## Owners
 ### elli_h
+Hi there!
+I’m loving all your introductions, so I wanted to join in and introduce myself too

+I’m Elli, it’s so nice to meet you!
+I use she/her pronouns and I'm from Sweden (Yea, I know, it's the country of IKEA) I love reading and writing, and spend as much time as I can doing just that.
+Currently I’m a full-time student, so like many of you, I’ve lived the struggles and joys of online classes...
+I'm the owner of this little server and have been with this community for almost 1.5 years :Penguin_Heart: I'll usually be marked as “offline” on Discord, but most often I am technically online so please don’t hesitate to contact me if you have any questions or just feel like chatting!

+My hobbies include: running around spawn, being locked in block-boxes when AFK, talking about poetry for too long, hiking, breaking redstone contraptions, and humming the same song over and over in voice chats
+So that's me, I'm excited to meet and get to know you all in game!

+Oh, and my favourite colour is pink

 ## Admins
 ### rainbowmanure
+yo

 ## Moderators
 ### Count_Halcyon
+Hello There
+I be Callum, you can call me that or Count
+My pronouns are he/him
+Purple be the best colour
+Favourite games are open world rpgs (Witcher,Fallen Order,Skyrim,Shadow of War etc)

 ### ErasedLives
+Hi everyone! :Penguin_Waving_Hearts:
+I'm Erased and I am one of the moderators (as you can see from my fancy blue name).
+I am bi and I use any pronouns, so feel free to switch them up. :Penguin_Heart:
+Also, I live in the Netherlands :)
+I like playing minecraft and a variation of other games, but i mostly just enjoy playing games with other people and getting to know new people

 ### L0ADSAM0NEY
+$

 ### lmella
+\[inactive\]

 ### lolek_molek
+Hi
+I am Lolek Molek, some even call me The Lolek for some reason I am the only Slovenian not banned from this server (so far) which i consider a achievment.
+My pronouns are he/him
+I like the lime colour
+My favourite games are the open world type (Horion zero dawn, MC, witcher...)

 ### Twoteaspoon
+Hello,
+I am Twoteaspoon.
+ironically, I don't really like tea that much.
+I like ice-cream though, and one of my dreams is to have an ice cream flavour named after me.
+I spend most of my time, roaming around the map, building stuff in creative, bothering people and fumbling with redstone.
+I don't have a fixed hobby but I keep myself occupied with things like reading, writing, cooking, eating, football, daydreaming etc etc you'll often see me doing mainly 2 things, writing stuff that doesn't makes sense and dying a lot. and If you ask me why I have so many death counts, simply because I'm making up for all the opportunities I missed in real life.
+It's very nice to meet you!

 ## Helpers
 ### Joah06
+Heya everyone, let me just add an introduction here :)
+My name is Joah and I'm 15 years old.
+I'm from the Netherlands and I use he/him pronouns.
+Some of my hobbies include playing the piano, bouldering, playing some videogames (mostly minecraft) and listening to music.
+My favourite music genres are rock and metal and my favourite colour is light blue/cyan.

 ### Sheptheboss
+Yo yo, I guess I’m up next.
+My name is Shep, but my real name is Logan, don’t care if you call me either.
+I’m 19 and I’m a filthy American.
+I use he him pronouns but don’t care what you call me.
+I pretty much only play video games in my free time.
+Some of my favorites are Apex, Destiny 2, Valorant, and other shooters, but I also enjoy a good indie/single player game now and then.
+I also listen to a lot of music, favorite genres being rap and rock, and my favorite colors being royal purple and black

 ## Tech Team
 ### Xakotani
+\[inactive\]